NativeScript/android/.github/ISSUE_TEMPLATE.md

 ## Please, provide the details below:

-### Did you verify this is a real problem by searching [Stack Overflow](http://stackoverflow.com/questions/tagged/nativescript) and the [other open issues in this repo](https://github.com/NativeScript/nativescript/issues)?
+### Did you verify this is a real problem by searching the [NativeScript Forum](http://forum.nativescript.org) and the [other open issues in this repo](https://github.com/NativeScript/nativescript/issues)?

 ### Tell us about the problem
 <!--Please, ensure your title is less than 63 characters long and starts with a capital